Research Synthesis

 Phase 3: Office Expansion (Week 3-5)

-Section titled “Phase 3: Office Expansion (Week 3-5)”- Deploy NetBird to all office-based users (~80-90) via TacticalRMM in waves:
+Section titled “Phase 3: Office Expansion (Week 3-5)”- Deploy NetBird to all office-based users (~80-90) via TacticalRMM in waves

-- Configure on-premises detection posture check (block NetBird routes when on office subnet)
+- Configure on-premises detection posture check

 - Monitor dashboard daily for connection issues, relay percentage